ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 When a domain has a new owner, that new owner could add a Validation Record that was present in the previous version of the domain.
 In the case of persistent validation this could be used to claim that the original User still has access to the domain within the Application Service Provider's service.
 Applications implementing persistent domain validation need to include this risk within their threat model.
 (H1 and H4 in {{threat-ul1}})

+## Validations not Coupled to Users

+If an Application Service Provider does not properly associate Domain Validation with Users, the new owner of a domain could potentially gain access to Application Service Provider resources associated with the previous owner of a domain.
+Application Service Providers need to take care that re-validation of a domain by a different User is not necessarily treated as "reactivation" in a way that grants access to potentially sensitive resources stored and associated with a domain.
+(H2 in {{threat-ul1}})

 # Privacy Considerations

 As records are visible in the DNS they should be considered to be public information.
 While information in the Unique Token can be helpful to DNS Administrators, some constructions of Unique Tokens can leak information identifying a User either directly (e.g. containing the User's identity or account identifier) or indirectly (e.g., an unkeyed hash of a username).